 Building a sustainable health system that provides access to all.

-Millions of people in the United States still lack reliable access to health care due to gaps in the current system of Medicaid, exchange programs, private insurance and health providers who refuse to provide a full range of care to people due to a variety of social demographics including, but not limited to: race, income, gender, sexual orientation and geography.
-Further, the ability of community health centers to best serve their communities is strained by unpredictable resource allocation and inflexible government policies.
-Policies often change rapidly causing difficulty in sustaining successful efforts.
+Millions of people in the United States still lack reliable access to health care due to gaps in the current system of Medicaid, exchange programs, private insurance and health providers Further, the ability of community health centers to best serve their communities is strained by unpredictable resource allocation and inflexible government policies, which often change rapidly, causing difficulty in sustaining successful efforts.

 Ensuring that all people can live their best healthy life by having access to enough food, stable housing and freedom from discrimination.